 - In the Master System version of Aqua Lake Zone Act 2, the entire level is a murky green palette, and the waterline is invisible and at a fixed position near the top; on Game Gear, clean blue water visibly rises and floods the entire stage at the start.

 - Power Sneakers exist as a one-off powerup in the Master System version, only appearing in Aqua Lake Zone Act 2.
-When this monitor is broken, a unique track is temporarily played, but it otherwise does not provide its usual speed up effect.
+When this monitor is broken, a unique track is temporarily played, but it otherwise does not provide its usual speed-up effect.
 Likely because of this odd oversight, it is replaced by a Super Ring monitor in the Game Gear version.
 The song was also removed completely from the Game Gear version, and crashes if attempted to play.

 - The sound effect when Sonic spins on the wheels and orb in Gimmick Mountain and Crystal Egg is different.